cornerstonejs/cornerstoneTools/docs/latest/custom-tools/index.md

 {% include "./../partials/beta-warning.md" %}

 This guide will give you an overview of creating a new tool.
 This is applicable for tools being built within the library as well as tools for 3rd party plugins.
-For the specifics on of setting up a tool for a plugin, check the plugins guide [NOTE: TODO].
+For the specifics on of setting up a tool for a plugin, check the [Plugins](plugins/index.md) guide.

 {% include "./choosing-a-base-class.md" %}
 {% include "./creating-your-tool.md" %}